DBCC DBREINDEX (Transact-SQL)

 This feature will be removed in a future version of Microsoft SQL Server.
-Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
+Do not use this feature in new development work, and modify applications that currently use this feature as soon as possible.
 Use ALTER INDEX instead.

 If fillfactor is specified, table_name and index_name must be specified.
-If fillfactor isn't specified, the default fill factor, 100, is used.
-For more information, see Specify Fill Factor for an Index.
+If fillfactor is not specified, the default fill factor, 100, is used.
+For more information, see Fill Factor.